Georgia State Senate

-The Georgia state Senate is the upper house of the Georgia General Assembly, in the U.S. state of Georgia.
+The Georgia State Senate is the upper house of the Georgia General Assembly, in the U.S. state of Georgia.
+The Georgia State Senate and the lower house of the General Assembly, the Georgia House of Representatives, comprise the bicameral legislature of the state.
+Combined, the Senate and the House maintain authority under Article III. of the 1983 Constitution of Georgia to enact laws "necessary and proper for the welfare of the state", although state law is subordinate to the state constitution, the United States Constitution, and federal law.

+Like most upper houses in the United States, the Senate has the exclusive power to confirm various appointments made by the governor of Georgia, and to try cases of impeachment brought by the House.
+The Senate is often considered a springboard for those ultimately seeking higher office; all of the state's most recent governors have served in the State Senate.

 Legal provisions

 The Georgia State Senate is the upper house of the Georgia General Assembly, with the lower house being the Georgia House of Representatives.
 Both bodies are constitutionally required to convene annually at the Georgia State Capitol in Atlanta.
 The General Assembly begins each yearly session on the second Monday in January.
 From that date of convention, sessions last for 40 legislative days.

 The General Assembly may call for special sessions by a three-fifths vote of the members in each chamber.
 Special sessions in Georgia may span a maximum of 40 days.

 Membership requirements

-The Georgia State Senate consists of 56 members, each representing single-member legislative districts of equal size.
+The Georgia State Senate consists of 56 members, each representing a single-member legislative district of equal size with the others.
 State senators serve a term length of two years, with elections being held in even-numbered years.
 Senators officially assume their positions on the second Monday in January following their election.

 To serve in the Senate, an individual must have attained the age of 25.
 The person must also be a qualified voter who has resided in the state of Georgia for at least two years.
 Unlike most states, senators are not required to have lived in their districts for a specific period of time before running.